 Aviation MRO pipelines must reconcile heterogeneous maintenance records from Boeing, Airbus, GE Aviation, Pratt & Whitney, and third-party component shops into a single canonical model.
-Normalization transforms OEM-specific log structures, part numbering conventions, and defect taxonomies into deterministic, query-ready datasets.
-This workflow executes strictly after initial document acquisition and precedes downstream compliance verification.
+Normalization transforms OEM-specific log structures, part-numbering conventions, and defect taxonomies into deterministic, query-ready datasets.
+This stage executes strictly after initial document acquisition and precedes downstream compliance verification.
 Once raw records enter the pipeline through Automated Log Ingestion & Parsing Workflows, the normalization stage enforces structural parity, unit standardization, and traceability-ready field alignment.

 1. Canonical Schema Definition & OEM Mapping Registry

 The normalization boundary begins with a rigid data contract.
-All downstream analytics, airworthiness audits, and parts traceability graphs depend on predictable field names, enforced types, and non-negotiable mandatory attributes.
-Implement the target schema using a validation framework like Pydantic to guarantee compile-time type safety and runtime constraint enforcement.
+All downstream analytics, airworthiness audits, and parts-traceability graphs depend on predictable field names, enforced types, and non-negotiable mandatory attributes.
+Implement the target schema using Pydantic v2 to guarantee compile-time type safety and runtime constraint enforcement.

 from pydantic import BaseModel, Field, field_validator, ValidationError